Frontiers | Pathophysiology and Diagnosis of Pulmonary Hypertension Due to Left Heart Disease ...

 This term ("Heart Failure with Preserved Ejection Fraction") was devised by the AHA to catch the rather large group (40%!) of patients with obvious signs of heart failure and a relatively normal systolic function.
 In contrast, the term "diastolic heart failure…

 The heart muscle may become altered in shape due to chronic high blood pressure.
-This alteration in shape will impair the efficacy of the heart’s pumping action, leading to a condition called chronic heart failure.
+This alteration in shape will impair the efficacy of the heart’s normal lv function heart failure pumping action, leading to a condition called chronic heart failure.
 This influences ejection fraction.
 “A normal …

 RECENT POSTS: